thewca/wca-regulations/wca-regulations.md

         - 9p2a) For each round, advancement conditions must be announced before the round starts, and should not be changed after it has begun.
 Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
     - 9p3) If a qualifying competitor withdraws from a round, they may be replaced by the best-ranked non-qualifying competitor from the preceding round.
 - 9s) Each round of each event must have a time limit (see [Regulation A1a](regulations:regulation:A1a)).
-- 9t) If any change occurs to the results of a competitor after the competition has ended (e.g. score-taking mistake, retroactive penalty), such that the competitor should not have advanced to the next round (or was not allowed to take part in the round), all results of this competitor for all subsequent rounds must be removed.
+- 9t) If any change occurs to the results of a competitor after the competition has ended (e.g. score-taking mistake, retroactive penalty), such that the competitor should not have advanced to the next round (or was not allowed to take part in the round), all results of this competitor for all subsequent rounds must be removed (see [Regulation 9u](regulations:regulation:9u)).
     - 9t1) If this makes a round no longer compliant with [Regulation 9p1](regulations:regulation:9p1), results of other competitors must not be removed.
     - 9t2) If this makes a round no longer compliant with [Regulation 9m1](regulations:regulation:9m1), [9m2](regulations:regulation:9m2) or [9m3](regulations:regulation:9m3), any subsequent round must not be removed.
     - 9t3) If any change occurs to the result of a competitor, such that another competitor should not have advanced to the next round, the result of the second competitor must not be removed.
+- 9u) A competition is considered to have ended if all the following requirements are met:
+    - 9u1) All the scheduled rounds in the WCA website are completed.
+    - 9u2) The WCA Delegate announces the end of the competition.
+If the WCA Delegate does not announce the end of the competition, at least one of the following conditions are required:
+        - 9u2a) All the listed WCA Delegates permanently leave the venue.
+        - 9u2b) The end of the last calendar date of the competition is reached.

 ## <article-10><solved-state><solvedstate> Article 10: Solved State